Curriculum Innovation Funding

 Curriculum Innovation proposals should be submitted electronically to the Faculty Center for Teaching and Learning.
-Please include in the subject line of your email: CI Proposal_“your last name” and email to firstname.lastname@example.org.
+Please include in the subject line of the email: CI Proposal ”your last name” and email to firstname.lastname@example.org.

 Sharing Results and Outcomes

-Successful recipients are expected to share the results of their project through an interactive poster session or a faculty presentation presented at Showcase on Teaching and Learning.
-This event is held annual in August, the week prior to the start of fall semester.
-Curriculum Innovation recipients should present within three years of receiving the award.
+Successful recipients are expected to submit a final report to the FCTL Advisory Council on the outcomes of their funded activities and the curriculum innovation design of their project.
+They will also be asked to share the results of their project with the academic community at Missouri State through an interactive poster session or a faculty presentation at Showcase on Teaching and Learning.
+This event is held annually in August, the week prior to the start of fall semester.
+Curriculum Innovation recipients are expected to submit their report and present at Showcase within three years of receiving the award.

 Application Review Process and Evaluation Criteria

 Proposals will be reviewed by the Faculty Center for Teaching and Learning Advisory Council.
-Award recipients will be notified by the middle of November, 2020.
+Faculty will be notified in November if their proposal has been awarded.